viblo/pymunk/docs/src/tutorials/SlideAndPinJoint.rst

 Most of the examples included with Pymunk uses this way of drawing.

-However, in this tutorial I included the manual way of drawing since if you are making a game sooner or later you will want to draw manual anyway.

-With the two functions (add_ball and draw_ball) and a little code to spawn balls you should see a couple of balls falling.
+With the add_ball function and the debug_draw call and a little code to spawn balls you should see a couple of balls falling.
 Yay!

 ::